What's in this article?

 Intuitive navigation

-Offering intuitive navigation isn’t just about easy-to-find menu bars (although that’s important), but also encompasses an organized content structure, clear labels, and a logical page hierarchy.
+Offering intuitive navigation isn’t just about easy-to-find menu bars (although important) but also encompasses an organized content structure, clear labels, and a logical page hierarchy.

 Intuitive navigation aims to help your website’s visitors find the information they’re looking for in the least amount of clicks possible.